BIOGRAPHY RUI FERNANDES

-Born in Lisbon, Rui Fernandes received a scholarship from the Gulbenkian Foundation, the Luso-American Foundation for Development and the Northwestern University (USA), where he studied with Gerardo Ribeiro, having obtained a Master’s degree and a Performance Certificate.
+Born in Lisbon, Rui Fernandes received a scholarship from the Gulbenkian Foundation, the Luso-American Foundation for Development and Northwestern University (USA), where he studied with Gerardo Ribeiro, having obtained a Master’s degree and a Performance Certificate.

-Rui Fernandes was awarded in the violin competitions of the Portuguese Musical Youth and in the Young Musician Award, intermediate and higher level.
-He also won the Audience Award “Major Blythe Award” at the Aberdeen International Youth Festival.
+Rui Fernandes was awarded in the violin competitions of the Portuguese Musical Youth and the Young Musician Award, intermediate and higher level.
+He also won the Audience “Major Blythe Award” at the Aberdeen International Youth Festival.

 Rui Fernandes regularly collaborates with the Gulbenkian Orchestra, with which he has toured, and performs with numerous orchestras and at various music festivals across Europe, Asia, Africa and America.
 He has worked with Maestros such as Christoph Eschenbach, Daniel Barenboim, Franz Brüggen, Kent Nagano, Leonard Slatkin, Pierre Boulez, Pinchas Zukerman, Rudolph Barshai, Shlomo Mintz, Sir Georg Solti, Zubin Mehta, among others.